krushanbauva/A-Star/README.md

 # A-star
 ## Overview
-This repository demonstrates the use of A-star (A*) algorithm using Diagonal shortcut distance heuristics on top of Dijkstra's algorithm in path planning problems
+This repository demonstrates the use of A-star (A*) algorithm using Diagonal shortcut distance heuristics on top of Dijkstra's algorithm in path planning problems.
 ## What does this do?
 This program will read an image named 'a-star-image.jpg' which is in the current directory itself.
 The image contains a green region which is the start region, a red region which is the destination region, and black regions which are non-accessible regions(obstructed).
-This program will find an efficient path from the start region to the destination region through the white patches avoiding the black region(obstructed region)
+This program will find an efficient path from the start region to the destination region through the white patches avoiding the black region(obstructed region).
 ## Requirements
-This project depends on OpenCV
+This project depends on OpenCV.
 ## How to compile?
 Run the following command using gcc compiler :
 ```bash